James Outman Preview, Player Props: Dodgers vs. Giants

 James Outman At The Plate

-- Outman has driven home a run in 42 games this year (28.4%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on five occasions..
+- In 28.2% of his games this season, Outman has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in five contests.

-- In 67 of 148 games this season, he has scored, and 17 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.